Discoveries in the Wilderness

 Holding It All Together

-I was reminded of this while listening to one of my favorite Patty Griffin songs recently -- "Forgiveness."
-I had been feeling more mountaintop-esque moments for a spell, and then totally fell into old patterns of detachment.
+I was reminded of this while listening to one of my favorite Patty Griffin songs recently - “Forgiveness.”
+I had been feeling more mountaintop highs for a spell, and then totally fell into old patterns of detachment.

 We are calling for help tonight on a thin phone line,